PelionIoT/mbl-tools/mbl-release-manager/README.md

     B. **Non-Arm MRRs - (Community or 3rd party Manifest Referenced Repositories)** - ref or commit hash must exist on the remote repository.

-2. **External Arm managed repositories** - These are given in '_external_' SD.
-These are repository names which are not pointed in any of the mbl-manifest repository xml files. ***'armmbed/mbl-manifest'*** is such a type, which MUST be given in the JSON file.
-If 'armmbed/meta-mbl' is given, the file ***meta-mbl/conf/dist/mbl-linked-repositories.conf*** will be modified accordingly to point into the new linked references (if such exist).
+1. **External Arm managed repositories** - These are given in '_external_' SD.
+These are repository names which are not pointed in any of the mbl-manifest Google Repo manifest files. **'armmbed/mbl-manifest'** is such a type, which MUST be given in the JSON file.
+If 'armmbed/meta-mbl' is given, the file **meta-mbl/conf/dist/mbl-linked-repositories.conf** will be modified accordingly to point into the new linked references (if such exist).

 ### Validity checks examples: